SAP-archive/cai-book-sample/README.md

 # Requirements
-CF account active in your SAP Cloud Platform Trial
+CF account active in your SAP Cloud Platform Trial.
+For more information check this [YouTube video](http://bit.ly/2EsGUNX).

 # Installation
 1. Retrieve the git repository Web URL